pmbechard/bobs-burgers-memory-game/README.md

 ## Credits:

-A memory game made using Bob's Burgers API (https://www.bobsburgersapi.com/) with React.
-Shout out to Zachary Spielberger and his awesome API for making this possible.
+Shout out to Zachary Spielberger and his awesome [Bob's Burgers API](https://www.bobsburgersapi.com/) for making this possible.